-Considering this matter the Russian side is of the understanding that in the case of approval of the pilot NAFO observer scheme by the Fisheries Commission, the role, rights and duties of such observers would not in any way duplicate those of NAFO inspectors.
+Considering this matter, Russia understands that in the case of approval of the pilot NAFO Observer Scheme by the Fisheries Commission, the role, rights and duties of such observers would not in any way duplicate those of NAFO inspectors.

-With regard to the reporting duties of the observers, the European Community expressed the view that the observers be requested to prepare a final report on their findings at the termination of the observation period.
+With regard to the reporting duties of the observers, the EEC expressed the view that the observers be requested to prepare a final report on their findings at the termination of the observation period.
 Consequently, they are not expected to provide periodic or interim reports.
 These final reports shall be forwarded to the competent authorities of the Contracting Party (providing) sponsoring the observer.
 The said competent authorities shall examine these reports with a view to preparing an overall evaluation of the findings presented during the entire period of the pilot project.
 These findings shall be presented to the Fisheries Commission at its special session in 1994.